 As a rule of thumb, don’t react to anything you don’t know.
 When Google recently released the Penguin 4.0 and said Penguin is now real-time and Penguin will start being granular, many started panicking without knowing the details.
 Unless you know what is needed of you, there is no point trying to guess.
 Wait until you have all the facts right.

 As we have already mentioned, it is not prudent to start making any changes soon after learning of any Google algorithm updates.
 It could not only end up as a wasted effort, but you might also end up doing more harm to your site.
 Before doing anything, check your analytics to see whether there are any changes in traffic.
 Monitor your traffic changes for a few weeks before arriving at a conclusion.
 Following the following three simple criteria.

-If there is improvement in traffic—you don’t need to make any changes because you have been doing it right
+- If there is an improvement in traffic—you don’t need to make any changes because you have been doing it right.

 In other words, go to credible sites for information if Google hasn’t given any detailed information.

-It is important to ensure that your SEO strategy is “evergreen” to avoid a situation where you are perpetually reacting to Google algorithm updates.
+It is important to ensure that your SEO strategy is “evergreen” to avoid a situation where you perpetually react to Google algorithm updates.
 If you concentrate on delivering quality content, creating sites that offer great user experience and generally ensuring you aren’t using any black hat techniques, you are on your way to creating an algorithm-resistant SEO approach.
-However, it is not possible to create a perfectly algorithm-resistant site because the online world is an ever changing one.
-To a certain degree, website owners, no matter how thorough their SEO strategy will have to react to certain algorithm changes.
+However, it is not possible to create a perfectly algorithm-resistant site because the online world is an ever-changing one.
+To a certain degree, website owners, no matter how thorough their SEO strategy, will have to react to certain algorithm changes.
 The buzzword here is “vigilance”.